nguyen-tran-qk/metropolia-assignment-imageList/README.md

+# There are 5 tasks in my front-end course.
+This master branch is my work and submission for 1st task, you can find later tasks in other branches.

 # CSS Exercise - Image List

 1. Clone this repo to a folder of your choise `git clone https://github.com/ilkkamtk/imageList.git` or download as ZIP